-On December 31, 2008 the registered and paid-in capital of the Bank comprised LVL 12,149 thousand (2007: LVL 12,149 thousand) consisting of 12,149,246 shares, inter alia 12,146,412 ordinary bearer shares and 2,834 "A" category reference bearer shares.
+On 31 December 2008, the registered and paid-in capital of the Bank comprised LVL 12,149 thousand (2007: LVL 12,149 thousand) consisting of 12,149,246 shares, inter alia 12,146,412 ordinary bearer shares and 2,834 "A" category reference bearer shares.
 The nominal value of one share is LVL 1 (one).

-On March 19, 2008 at the ordinary shareholders' meeting Latvijas Krājbanka decided to pay out in dividends a half or LVL 2.6 million from the audited profit of the financial year 2007, transferring the residual amount of the profit to the business development.
+On 19 March 2008, at the ordinary shareholders' meeting Latvijas Krājbanka decided to pay out one half or LVL 2,6 million in dividends from the audited profit of the financial year 2007, transferring the residual amount of the profit for business development.

-The management of the Bank suggests that the profit for the year 2008 is transferred for the business development of Latvijas Krājbanka, and that the dividends are paid only for preference shares in the amount stated by the Articles of Association, i.e., 0.023% of the audited profit of AS Latvijas Krājbanka for the year 2008.
+The management of the Bank suggests that the profit for the year 2008 is transferred for business development of Latvijas Krājbanka, and that the dividends are paid only for preference shares in the amount stated by the Articles of Association, i. e., 0.023% of the audited profit of Latvijas Krājbanka for the year 2008.

 In January and July 2008 the Bank calculated and paid out interest for the CA series mortgage bonds.
-The interest revenue per one CA series mortgage bond for the period from 31st July 2007 to 31st January 2008 (excluding) comprised EUR 2.6875 (two euro and 68.75 eurocents).
+The interest revenue per one CA series mortgage bond for the period from 31 July 2007 to 31 January 2008 (excluding) comprised EUR 2.6875 (two euros and 68.75 eurocents).